joshbrew/WT02E40E-WiFi-BLE-UART-Demo/README.md

-# WT02E40E Wi-Fi + BLE Command Bring-Up
+# WT02E40E Wi-Fi + BLE + UART Command Bring-Up

 This project is a bring-up and command bridge application for a WT02E40E module, which combines an nRF5340 host MCU with an nRF7002 Wi-Fi companion.

+This was compiled successfully with the nRF Connect Toolchain ver v3.3.1 in VSCode.

 The app starts in BLE-only mode by default, exposes a UART/RTT shell, exposes a matching BLE command interface, and can turn Wi-Fi on later when the antenna and credentials are ready.
 It is based on Nordic's Wi-Fi station sample, but the application code has been split into smaller modules so the behavior is easier to trace.

+There's an additional BLE_Webapp you can use for quick testing if the programming was successful.
+You can server the server.js from Node or host the index.html yourself e.g. with the LiveServer extension on VSCode.
+Use Chrome for web BLE support.

 ## What this firmware does